WolfDen133/WFT/README.md

 ## Features added

 - Optional display identifier
-- More Tags (With player made tags)
+- More Tags
 - Per-Player Texts
 - Packet Texts over Entity
 - More efficient and pretty code

 Display identifier: You can now turn on or off the option to see the texts unique identifier (Much like Texter, but optional)

-More tags: Added many more tags for better, they are also player specific (see the tags section on how to make your own tags).
+More tags: Added many more tags for better, they are also player specific.

 Per-Player texts: Players will now get a specific text depending on what tag you use.